BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/check-a-portal-is-relevant.md

 The homepage should clearly answer these key questions:

+## 1. Purpose of data portal

-### 1. What is the purpose of this data portal, what are the topics it covers?
+What is the purpose of this data portal, what are the topics it covers?

 <div class="image-container">